To celebrate World Photography Day on Sunday, Apprentice Marketing Assistant, Chelsea Debnam, tackles the topic of taking press-worthy photos.

 We’re very lucky at Prominent to have an ex-national newspaper journalist and well-versed press officer in our team.Here’s some quick-fire pointers from Editorial Director, Ellen Widdup and Marketing Manager, Abi Gagen:

 Pre-photo• Not got a snazzy camera?
-If you’re using a smartphone, make sure you have changed you setting to take photos in the highest resolution possible.• Ask your subjects to remove their lanyards if they are wearing them.
+If you’re using a smartphone, make sure you have changed your settings to take photos in the highest resolution possible.• Ask your subjects to remove their lanyards if they are wearing them.
 This is for both security purposes and because they can be distracting if they are brightly coloured.• Think about your background.
 Make sure there is nothing confidential on show.

 Post-photo• When editing an image, don’t use filters, this includes turning an image black and white.
 Newspapers won’t use them.
 If you feel confident to, and you feel it’s necessary, do tweak the brightness, contrast and exposure.• For pictures to come out well in print, make sure you’re supplying images that are preferably 300dpi and around 1MB in size.
 The dpi refers to the dots per inch and as a rule of thumb, the more dpi the less the image will pixelate.• When you send the photo with your press release, you should name everyone in the image from left to right in your ‘Notes to Editors’ section at the end of the release.• If you have a range of images you are proud of and you want to share them to the press, do not clog up their inboxes with megabytes and megabytes of images.
 Firstly, it is likely to bounce back and secondly, they can take forever to load.
 Why not create a media gallery on Flickr?
 This allows journalists to scroll through the images online and download the images they like without affecting the file size.